scientific-python/blog.scientific-python.org/content/posts/optree/pytrees/index.md

 This new `minimize` function works with _any_ PyTree!

-Let's now consider a modified and more complex version of the Rosenbrock function that relies on two sets of `Params` as input &mdash; a common pattern for hierarchical models:
+Let's now consider a modified and more complex version of the Rosenbrock function that relies on two sets of `Params` as input &mdash; a common pattern for hierarchical models (e.g. a superposition of various probability density functions):

 ```python
 import numpy as np